Redpoint Logo

 New-Look Attribution

 In transaction-based marketing, attribution has been a challenge for a long time.
 Marketers struggled to understand a 1:1 cause and effect for which action spurred a purchase.
 Was it the 30-second ad, the product placement, the packaging?
-In a relational, omni-channeling approach, there is no magic bullet.
+In a relational, omnichannel approach, there is no magic bullet.
 Everything is intertwined, and the complexity of the dynamic customer journey forces marketers to re-think attribution.
 Linking a specific offer to a specific outcome fails to recognize the breadth of a true omnichannel marketing experience and discounts the power of the consumer to chart a unique path based on a narrow orchestration of events and variables.

 The traditional way to think about purchase intent – predicting the likelihood of purchase based on past behavior – offers an example of why it’s important for marketers to adapt.
 A transaction-based construct uses imperfect measures, such as forecasting buying intent based on a set interval between purchases.
 Making an offer based on old-school purchase intent analysis fails to account for or recognize the power of the consumer to instantly pivot based on any number of variables.